srinivasraodaru/Movie-Subtitles-Analysis/README.md

 ### Dataset:
-SRT files from various sources like kaggle.com, tvsubtitiles.net etc.
+SRT files from various sources like kaggle.com, tvsubtitiles.net etc.<br>
 Top movies in each genre from Imdb Dataset from imdb.com